 With increasing travel volumes, both the State of Michigan and Bay County are experiencing similar increases in traffic fatalities.
-In evaluating the trends in recent crashes, travel volumes, and economic data, BCATS chose to support the statewide safety targets, in which serious injuries decline, but fatalities and non-motorized fatalities and non-motorized serious injuries increase.
+In evaluating the trends in recent crashes, travel volumes, and economic data, BCATS chose to support the statewide safety targets, in which the serious injury rate declines, but fatalities and non-motorized fatalities & non-motorized serious injuries increase.
 An increase in overall traffic volumes and a growing economy both have a strong correlation with increased traffic crashes.
 Safety targets are required to be developed by the state and responded to by the MPOs each year.

-Safety Performance Measure Baseline Through Calendar Year 2016 Calendar Year 2018 State Safety Target
+Safety Performance Measure Baseline Through Calendar Year 2017 State Safety Target Calendar Year 2019

-Fatalities 963 1,003.2
+Fatalities 981.4 1,023.2

-Fatality Rate 1 1.02
+Fatality Rate 1.00 1.02

-Serious Injuries 5,273.4 5,136.4
+Serious Injuries 5,355.0 5,406.8

-Serious Injury Rate 5.47 5.23
+Serious Injury Rate 5.47 5.41

-Non-Motorized Fatalities & Serious Injuries 721.8 743.6
+Non-Motorized Fatalities & Serious Injuries 743.6 759.8